 Just as on the weekly schedule we began with the obvious times, do the same with the daily schedule.
 Start with rising and sleeping times and then move on to meal times.
 I also add quiet time at this point.

-There are always parts of your routine which are working well for your family.
+There are always parts of your routine that are working well for your family.
 Remember the adage

 If it ain’t broke, don’t fix it.

-Add the working parts to your schedule.
+Add the working parts to your daily homeschool schedule.
 Only fix what needs to be fixed!

 Add Household Chores